 Treating a corn or callus should always be done by a podiatrist, as this aims to treat the underlying problem rather than just the symptom.

 Heel And Ankle Pain

-Common sports injuries that may affect the feet include Achilles tendonitis, stress fractures, ankle sprains, and heel spurs.
+Typical sports-related injuries impacting the feet encompass Achilles tendonitis, stress fractures, sprained ankles, and heel spurs.

 The cause of ingrown toenails could be ill-fitting shoes, cutting a toenail excessively short, or a toe injury, which leads to discomfort, sensitivity, inflammation, and swelling.

 Fungal Nail Infections

 Fungal infections of the nails might result in thickening or the formation of brittle, crumbling, or irregular nails.
 These usually involve the toenails, but fingernails can be affected too.